SDP-Team10/Planning/Meeting notes/Project plan Planning.md

 Determine pressure to apply to swipe the table

-2. Then clean tables of rubbish
+2. Clean tables of rubbish

 Detects rubbish